oussasz/oussasz/README.md

 ---

 ## 🌟 My Journey to Code
 I’m not a programmer by trade, but I’ve learned to wield code as a tool to bring my ideas to life.
 As an Industrial Maintenance Engineer, I’m wired to solve problems and innovate—sometimes that means diving into code with curiosity, grit, and a little AI magic.
-Coding didn’t choose me; I chose to tame it.
+Coding didn’t choose me; I chose to mess it up..

 ---

 ## 🛠️ About Me
 - **Industrial Maintenance Engineer** 🔧 – Skilled at optimizing systems and keeping everything running like clockwork.
-- **Curious Innovator** 💡 – Constantly experimenting with wild ideas, from startups to side projects.
+- **Curious Innovator** 💡 – Constantly experimenting with wild ideas
 - **Accidental Coder** 💻 – Writing just enough code to get the job done, fueled by determination and modern tools.
 - **Entrepreneurial Spirit** 🚀 – Always exploring new ventures and dreaming up the next big thing.
 - **Open to Collaborations** 🤝 – I’ve got some exciting unfinished projects in private repos—let’s build something extraordinary together!